Kenya Work Visas: Options for Expats

 Class K visas

 Sometimes called the “ordinary residents” visa, applicants for a Class K visa are anything but ordinary.
-This is class of visa is reserved for highly wealthy applicants with an independent annual income.
+This is a class of visa is reserved for highly wealthy applicants with an independent annual income.

 Not Sure What’s The Best Visa For You?